MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/setting-order-lifetimes-second-chance.md

 To avoid this, you must match the order lifetime to the MultiSafepay payment link lifetime in your [backend](/getting-started/glossary/#backend).

-We recommend setting the lifetimes to 2 days (2880 minutes):
+We recommend setting the lifetimes to 2 days (2880 minutes) to allow enough time for the customer to pay, but to avoid issues with external services.

 ## Setting the Magento 2 order lifetime